What Is a Parlay & How Do Parlay Bets Work? [Video]

 Yes.
 Parlay bets, so long as they are not fully correlated, can include the spread if you choose to bet this way.

 A point spread will make your wager more difficult as the bookmakers are experts at setting lines that often reflect the final outcome.
-As such, you may be very confident about who will win a game but if you play the spread you can still lose the bet if the winning team doesn’t win by enough points.
+As such, you may be very confident about who will win a game, but if you play the spread, you can still lose the bet if the winning team doesn’t win by enough points.

 Standard Parlay Betting Payout Odds

-The following is a guideline for how most sportsbook pay parlays.
+The following is a guideline for how most sportsbooks pay parlays.
 This is assuming the games are standard -110 payout outcomes and the wager placed is $100.
 Of course, variations to the favorite or underdog side will impact these payouts.

 How to Calculate Parlay Odds and Payouts